afsalthaj/supaku-sukara/README.md

 ## supaku-sukara
-I love Japan and the Japanese language - interestingly, its vowels are pure and simple, just like functional programming in Scala should be!
+I love Japan and the Japanese language - interestingly, its pure and simple enough (not a linguist though), just like functional programming in Scala should be!
 In Japanese, Sukara is Scala and Supaku is Spark.

 ### Why Supaku-Sukara
 Supaku-Sukara explains Scala (from a functional programming perspective, and not syntax) and Spark.
 I am developing the project for personal purpose of learning, and with an intend to share it with my friends in future.